slackapi/bolt-js/docs/_future/deploy_your_app.md

 To kick things off on your Heroku app, you might have to scale up the dyno that runs your app.

-For socket mode, this can be done by stopping the `web` dyno and starting the `worker` dyno:
+With Socket Mode, this can be done by stopping the `web` dyno and starting the `worker` dyno:

 ```sh
 $ heroku ps:scale web=0 worker=1